TrellixVulnTeam/swahilipython_SCMU/Doc/library/timeit.rst

       .. note::

-         It's tempting to calculate mean and standard deviation from the result vector and report these.
+         It's tempting to calculate mean and standard deviation kutoka the result vector and report these.
 However, this is not very useful.
          In a typical case, the lowest value gives a lower bound for how fast your machine can run the given code snippet; higher values in the